MarkMa512/rabbitmq-crl-example/README.md

 python activity_log.py
 ```

-Note: you may need to use `python3` or `python3.10` etc instead of just `python`, depends on your Python installation conffiguration.
+Note: you may need to use `python3` or `python3.10` etc instead of just `python`, depends on your Python installation configuration.

 ## Certificate Structure and Generation